On June 6, 2026, Langrune-sur-Mer will host the international ceremony marking the 82nd anniversary of the Allied landings in Normandy.

 The official dignitaries expected to attend have not yet been announced by the Landing Committee, which is organizing the ceremony.

 A ceremony dedicated to children will also take place the day before, on June 5, 2026.
+It will bring together no fewer than 400 elementary and middle school students from the town and surrounding area.

 June 6, 1944, in Langrune-sur-Mer: a key moment in the Liberation